Does Pay-for-Performance SEO Really Save You Money?

 Tips to avoid SEO scams when you pay for performance

 Good SEO improves your website and increases the number of customers and conversions.
-Many companies operating in the SEO market offer both traditional and pay-for-performance SEO plans.
+Many companies operating in the SEO industry offer both traditional and pay-for-performance SEO plans.
 There are some reputable ones, but there are also lots of scammers.
 Watch out for agencies promising quick optimization.
 That’s the biggest red flag.
 Most agencies who make this promise are trying to “pump out” money from gullible customers.

-1. Check the company’s background
+- Check the company’s background

 Read case studies and reviews about the company on third-party resources.
 You can also contact previous clients to get firsthand information.

-1. Avoid companies that guarantee results
+- Avoid companies that guarantee results

 There are no guarantees in SEO because there are many variables.
 Each market holds unique challenges, buyers have distinct needs, algorithms have rules that can be updated, etc. And the word “guarantee” is just a marketing ploy to attract more SEO clients.

-1. Check your potential contractor’s website performance
+- Check your potential contractor’s overall SEO health

-1. Talk to the company representative
+- Talk to the company representative

 And one more tip: study SEO.
 It will be easier for you to scope out shady agencies if you understand the basics of SEO.